-BoraJet is an independent Turkish low-cost airline operating domestic flights as well as international flights to Northern Cyprus, Europe and Southwestern Asia from its headquarters and base located on the grounds of İzmir Adnan Menderes Airport (ADB) in İzmir, Türkiye.
+BoraJet is an independent Turkish low-cost airline operating domestic flights as well as international routes to Northern Cyprus, Europe and Southwestern Asia from its headquarters and base located on the grounds of İzmir Adnan Menderes Airport (ADB) in İzmir, Türkiye.

 History